English for Beginners Practical English Travel English Telephone English Banking English Accounting English Dictionary

 Meaning:

-Concluding state of pregnancy; from the onset of labor to the birth of a child
+Concluding state of pregnancy; from the onset of contractions to the birth of a child

 Classified under: